AdaptiveResonance/AdaptiveResonance/README.md

 - 👋 Hi, Welcome to my GitHub@AdaptiveResonance
-- 👀 I’m interested in Python, Assembly, C, C#, Assembly, HTML, CSS, SQL and G-code.
+- 👀 I’m interested in programming with Python, Assembly, C, C#, Assembly, HTML, CSS, SQL and G-code.
 - 🌱 I’m currently working on cyber security
 - 💞️ looking to collaborate on software for public use
 - 📫 Check me out at www.linkedin.com/in/Rain-Vasquez-TM